fhossyl/fhossyl-client/README.md

 # Frequently-asked questions

 These questions are frequently asked or will probably be asked.
-Please check that what you're asking isn't covered by this section before creating a issue.
+Please check that what you're asking isn't covered by this section before creating an issue.

 * **What versions does Fhossyl support?
 Any plans to support newer versions?** Fhossyl starts from 1.16.3 to the latest stable version for Minecraft: Java Edition and 1.16.x for Minecraft: Bedrock Edition.